membraneframework/membrane_rtsp/README.md

 ## Implementing custom transport layer

-To implement custom request execution logic you must implement `Membrane.Protocol.RTSP.Transport` behaviour.
+To implement custom request execution logic you must implement `Membrane.Protocol.RTSP.Transport` behavior.
 Then you can pass the name of your transport module to `Membrane.Protocol.RTSP.Session.new/4` as a second argument.

-`Membrane.Protocol.RTSP.Session.new/4` assumes that transport module also implements GenServer behaviour.
+`Membrane.Protocol.RTSP.Session.new/4` assumes that the transport module also implements GenServer behavior.

 ## Architecture

 `Session` consists of two processes: `Manager` and `Transport`.

-Manager is responsible for tracking `CSeq` header and `SessionId` and `Transport` is responsible for transmitting request and receiving response.
-We don't want `Manager` to die when `Transport` dies and vice versa, so they are started together using `Container`. `Container` allows starting and stopping them as one.
+`Manager` is responsible for tracking `CSeq` header and `SessionId` and `Transport` is responsible for transmitting the request and receiving a response.
+We don't want `Manager` to die when `Transport` dies and vice versa, so they are started together using `Container` which allows starting and stopping them as one.

 ## External tests

 Tests that use external RTSP service are disabled by default but they are present in the codebase.
-They are tagged as external and are usually accompanied by tests that mimic they behaviour by using predefined responses.
+They are tagged as external and are usually accompanied by tests that mimic their behavior by using predefined responses.

 ## Copyright and License